Javeed-Pasha/Bike-usage-analytics-project/README.md

 	```
  manually copy  YOUR_GCP_CREDENTIALS.json /home/$USER/.gc/my-creds.json

-### RUN the PIPELINE
+### Running the Code

-To begin, navigate to the directory containing the Mage project by executing cd ~/mage in your terminal.
-Then, start the Docker containers in detached mode with the command docker-compose up -d.
+To begin, navigate to the directory `cd ~/mage` in your terminal.
+Then, start the Docker containers `docker-compose up -d`.
 Ensure that you configure port forwarding in VS Code for ports 6789 and 5432.
 You can access the Mage application at http://localhost:6789/.

 Additionally, please note that you may need to adjust certain parameters such as bucket_name, project_id, and bigquery dataset names in the Mage pipelines according to your setup.

 Finally, run the pipeline named DataPipeline_mibici to initiate the data processing tasks

-12. Time to work with mage.
-Go to the browser, find **pipelines**, click on air_quality_api pipeline and click on Run@once.
+When you are done, in a google bucket you should have rides parquet files partitioned by year and month  and a nomenclature parquet file and in the BigQuery you should have all tables.
+Your pipeline should look like this:

 <table><tr>